Columbus Monument Lookout Tickets

 About Columbus Monument Lookout (Monument a Colom)

-The Columbus Monument (or as the locals refer to it the 'Monument a Colom') is a striking 60-metre tall structure that stands at the lower end of La Rambla which is one of Barcelona's most famous boulevards.
-The monument was crafted in the Neogothic style and is made from a combination of iron and stone.
+The Columbus Monument 'Monument a Colom' is 60-metres (197 feet) tall and sits at the lower end of La Rambla which is one of Barcelona's most famous boulevards.
+It's crafted in a Neogothic style and is made from a combination of iron and stone.
+The monument holds a unique position in Barcelona's cityscape and it serves not only as a vantage point but also as a symbol of the city's maritime legacy.

 The monument's base is covered with sculptures and reliefs that depict scenes from Columbus's journey which adds an artistic touch to the historical narrative.